DrMcFox/UEBTTutorial/README.md

   <summary> Click here to see the Steering Task code snippet </summary>
   <blockquote>
-  In Visual Studio, open the `BTTaskSteerVehicle.cpp` file from the Solution Explorer.
+  In Visual Studio, open the <mark>BTTaskSteerVehicle.cpp</mark> file from the Solution Explorer.
-  Copy and paste the following code snippet into the body of `
+  Copy and paste the following code snippet into the body of <mark>EBTNodeResult::Type UBTTaskSteerVehicle::ExecuteTask(UBehaviorTreeComponent& OwnerComp, uint8* NodeMemory)</mark> method.

   ```c++
   AAIWheeledVehicleController* AIController = Cast<AAIWheeledVehicleController>(OwnerComp.GetAIOwner());